amalini10j/Covid19-Data-Analysis/README.md

 ### Train vs Test Split Size

 - Experimentation was done to first split the test and train data into 10% and 90% respectively
-- The best result was obtained between a test and train spit of 33% and 67% respectively and that was retained in all models.
-The dataset was stratified to get best result
+- The best result was obtained between a test and train spit of 33% and 67% respectively and that was retained in all models
+- The dataset was stratified to get best result

 ### Benefits of CatBoost Classifier